 The six missed opportunities before the Manchester Arena bombing

-MI5 received intelligence on Salman Abedi twice in the months before the bombing but failed to detect plot
+MI5 received intelligence on Salman Abedi twice in the months before the bombing, but failed to detect plot

-A three-year inquiry into the Manchester Arena attack has uncovered a series of missed opportunities by the security services.
+A three-year inquiry into the Manchester Arena attack has uncovered a series of opportunities that were missed by the security services.

-Chairman Sir John Saunders said MI5 had missed a “significant” chance to stop the May 2017 bombing, which left 22 victims dead, through the flawed handling of intelligence on the bomber.
+Inquiry chair Sir John Saunders said MI5 had missed a “significant” chance to stop the May 2017 bombing, which left 22 victims dead, through its flawed handling of intelligence on the bomber.

 “It is impossible to say whether any different or additional action taken by the authorities could have prevented the attack,” he said.
 “It might have done; it might not have done.”

-Salman Abedi had been on the Security Services’ radar since the age of 15 and was known to support Isis, cropping up repeatedly over links with jihadists in Manchester and Libya.
+Salman Abedi had been on the security services’ radar since the age of 15, and was known to support Isis, being linked repeatedly with jihadis in Manchester and Libya.

-He had travelled to the conflict zone several times with relatives, but the inquiry found that both MI5 and counter-terror police “underestimated the risk from Libya” in 2017 because of their focus on Isis fighters returning from Syria.
+He had travelled to the conflict zone several times with relatives, but the inquiry found that both MI5 and counterterror police had “underestimated the risk from Libya” in 2017 because of their focus on Isis fighters returning from Syria.

-He was not under active investigation by the time the two pieces of intelligence came in during the previous months, although he had been flagged by an internal trawl of previous information.
-A meeting to consider him further had been scheduled for 31 May 2017 - nine days after the attack.
+Abedi was not under active investigation by the time the two pieces of intelligence came in during the months preceding the attack, though he had been flagged by an internal trawl of previous information.
+A meeting to consider him further had been scheduled for 31 May 2017 – nine days after the attack.

 These were the missed opportunities found by the inquiry: